-Space Holding entered into a lock-up agreement with Space2 with respect to the ordinary shares resulting from the conversion of special shares2, as follows: (i) with regard to the ordinary shares resulting from the conversion of special shares after completion of the Merger, the lock-up agreement shall have a term of 12 months from the Effective Merger Date; and (ii) with regard to the ordinary shares resulting from the conversion of special shares upon occurrence of the other events indicated at Article 5 of the By-Laws, the lock-up agreement shall have a term of 6 months from the relative conversion, subject to the fact that, if the conversion takes place within 12 months from the Effective Merger Date, the lock-up agreement shall be considered as entered into until the latter between a) 12 months from the Effective Merger Date and b) 6 months from the relative conversion.
+Space Holding entered into a lock-up agreement with Space2 with respect to the ordinary shares resulting from the conversion of special shares, as follows: with regard to the ordinary shares resulting from the conversion of special shares upon occurrence of the other events indicated at Article 5 of the By-Laws, the lock-up agreement shall have a term of 6 months from the relative conversion, subject to the fact that, if the conversion takes place within 12 months from the Effective Merger Date, the lock-up agreement shall be considered as entered into until the latter between a) 12 months from the Effective Merger Date and b) 6 months from the relative conversion.
 As part of the agreements reached for the Transaction, In Orbit entered into a lock-up agreement with respect to the ordinary shares assigned to In Orbit in exchange as part of the Merger, for a period of 24 months from the Effective Merger Date.